arrow-kt/arrow/kategory-docs/docs/docs/quickstart/blogs/README.md

 ### Kotlin for the Pragmatic Functionalist

-An introduction to Kategory, and the enhances it brings to Kotlin's standard library.
+An introduction to Kategory and the enhancements it brings to Kotlin's standard library.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/s9oMED6ZikQ?rel=0" frameborder="0" allowfullscreen></iframe>